RaymanNg/3D-Wind-Field/README.md

 ### This demo does not work on my device
 If possible, you should run this demo in Chrome on PC, because I did not test it in other browser or mobile device.

 If you got into trouble on other device(for example, mobile phone), you can check your WebGL implementation in [WebGL report](https://webglreport.com/).
-Check the "Supported Extensions" section, below extensions are required:
+Check the "Supported Extensions" section, below extensions are at least required:
 - OES_texture_float
 - WEBGL_depth_texture extension
 - EXT_frag_depth